 After that, we analyzed which could be the goals that our portfolio didn’t cover or didn’t support well.
-For example: campaigns focused to announce various products simultaneously wasn’t cover by our formats.
+For example, campaigns focused to announce various products simultaneously weren’t cover by our formats.

-With these informations on hands, we started to research some formats of ours competitors - like Facebook Ads, Instagram Ads, Google Ads, etc - offers and which the best value that we could deliver to our clients.
+With this information on hand, we started to research some formats of ours competitors - like Facebook Ads, Instagram Ads, Google Ads, etc - offers and which the best value that we could deliver to our clients.

 After this analysis, we found the carousel ad.
 This new format would add something new to our portfolio and our clients could see a new value.

-By analysing our competitors, we gathered the resources which were more utilized and widespread in the digital advertising market.
-We listed some elements that would be required to deliver the value to our clients.
+By analyzing our competitors, we gathered the resources which were more utilized and widespread in the digital advertising market.
+We listed some elements that would be required to deliver value to our clients.

 We created several sketches of this new format, identifying variations of elements, positions, dimensions, texts, etc.

-For development, we used front-end techs - HTML, CSS and JS - for the ad creation, which is known in the digital advertising market as rich media.
+For development, we used front-end techs - HTML, CSS, and JS - for ad creation, which is known in the digital advertising market as rich media.
 It’s always required to think that the ad could appear on various types of screens and devices.

-So the attention given to performance and loading time is extremely important, which leads to a development of lighter pieces that provide the proposed goal and value.
-We raised some options for development, which were: to create all pieces from zero; or to utilize a new framework, the AMP.
+So the attention given to performance and loading time is extremely important, which leads to the development of lighter pieces that provide the proposed goal and value.
+We raised some options for development, which were: to create all pieces from zero; or to utilize a new framework, AMP framework.
 We decided to develop both and test which would have a better performance, both the loading time as the total clicks.

 Now, it was necessary to decide which metrics we would need to analyze to decide if the new format would be a success or not.
 We listed some metrics, such as:

 The version which we decided to put on our portfolio was the AMP version because it loaded faster than the second version.
-In this version, the user didn’t have to wait too much and the others images were loaded in the background while the user saw the first image.
+In this version, the user didn’t have to wait for too much and the other images were loaded in the background while the user saw the first image.